benbranyon/slsc-archive/wp-content/plugins/wp-modal-popup-with-cookie-integration/readme.txt

 * If your visitors don not want to see your popup, you can let them to choose to hide them for future visits.
 * You can decide how many days before the user will see the popup again.

+= PRO Features : =

+* Create Unlimited Popups
+* Welcome popup on page load
+* Exit Intent!
+* Open when user scrolled XX% page!
+* Open after X sec of inactivity (no mouse or keyboards actions)!
+* 8 Popup position
+* Insert your pop-up into any page or a post
+* 10 predefined layouts
+* Add any Video, HTML, iFrame, Shortcode of any plugin to display on popup.
+* Display Popup on load page
+* Display Popup on close/leave page
+* Page level Targeting (different popups for each post/page, turn popup on/off for all page or for few pages/posts)
+* Close button (show button: yes/no, auto close popup)
+* Open Delay (open popup delay in seconds)
+* Customize the look and feel of the popup
+* Change popup content background color
+* Customize popup overlay color and opacity

+View [PRO](https://astoundify.com/products/modalify/) for more details.

 == Installation ==